Welcome to today's edition of the Rush 24-7 podcast.

 And that would be the newly married.

-That'd be somebody one, maybe two kids.
+That would be somebody with one, maybe two kids.

 I guarantee you they're going to do this.

-And they're going to be doing background checks, and if some guy comes in and wants a job and he's got a history of hanging around the house pretending to be house husband, I guarantee you, a lot of people are not going to be hired just on the assumption that they're not going to be working anyway.
+And if some guy comes in and wants a job and he's got a history of hanging around the house, pretending to be househusband, I guarantee you a lot of people are not going to be hired just on the assumption that they're not going to be working anyway.

-They're going to be demanding six weeks' paid leave because they're going to be getting pregnant, need to take the dog to the vet, or whatever.
+They're going to be demanding six weeks' paid leave because they're going to be getting pregnant, need to take the dog to the vet, whatever.

 It covers everything.

-It covers whatever you would normally need to do during the work day that you can't do because you are a slave, having to show up and work for this mean spirited boss that doesn't even appreciate what you do and doesn't pay you enough and doesn't provide you health care and is probably a Republican.
+It covers whatever you would normally need to do during the workday that you can't do because you are a slave, having to show up and work for this mean-spirited boss that doesn't even appreciate what you do and doesn't pay you enough and doesn't provide you health care and is probably a Republican.

-That's why we have to do this anyway.
+That's why we have to do this anyway, because Republican businessmen don't care about people.

-Government has to come in and make sure that Americans are treated fairly.
+The government has to come in and make sure that Americans are treated fairly.

-There isn't any man-made global warming, and I don't need to go through this all again, but Obama's coming back at it, and I'll tell you how.
+In a real sense, there isn't any man-made global warming, and I don't need to go through this all again, but Obama's coming back at it, and I'll tell you how.

 He is now focusing on methane.